-Information on the PAIs taken into consideration by the Sub-fund will be available in the annual report of DPAM L, the SICAV to which the Sub-fund belongs.
+Information on the PAIs taken into consideration by the sub-fund will be available in the annual report of DPAM L, the SICAV to which the sub-fund belongs.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The Sub-fund invests in the equities of companies that have their registered office or a significant part of their activities, assets, profit centres or decision-making centres in a European country (including the UK and Switzerland).
+The sub-fund invests in the equities of companies that have their registered office or a significant part of their activities, assets, profit centres or decision-making centres in a European country (including the UK and Switzerland).
 The Manager manages its portfolio dynamically.
 Its choices of asset allocation and investment duration are based on political, economic, monetary and financial analyses.
-The Sub-fund is actively managed.
-The Sub-fund may use derivatives to exploit or hedge against market fluctuations, or for efficient portfolio management.